lachgarsamia/CPU/README.md

 * The web app uses Flask sessions for temporary storage and `Matplotlib` for visualization.
 * The scheduler logic is decoupled for reuse in both the CLI and UI.
 * This tool is ideal for Operating Systems coursework or scheduling research.

+* To test the `main.py` with a `csv` entry, we kept an example of processes in `test_processes.csv`, else you can just run the code and generate / enter manually the processes and then save them in a `csv` for later use.
+You can also save all outputs (log of scheduling, gant charts, …)

 ---
 ## About: